HiuSumJaimeYue/E-commerce-Back-End/README.md

 ## Usage
 You can read all the Categories, Products or Tags.
 You can read or change or delete a single Category, Product or Tag using the Id at the end of the route.
+An example of HTTP request URL for Category, Product or Tag is in the Tests Section, including an example for using the Id at the end of the route.
-You can add a new Category, Product or Tag.
+You can also create a new Category, Product or Tag.
 An example of JSON that you can put in the body for creating a new Category, Product or Tag is in the Tests Section.

 ## License
 &copy; 2022 by Hiu Sum Jaime Yue